publiccodeyml/publiccode.yml/schema.md

 This key contains a longer description of the software, between 500 and 10000 chars.
-It is meant to provide an overview of the capabilities of the software for a potential users.
+It is meant to provide an overview of the capabilities of the software for a potential user.
 The audience for this text should be that of users of the software, not developers.
 You can think of this text as the description of the software that would be in its website (if the software had one).